redwoodjs/redwood/docs/docs/schema-relations.md

 ```

 For the generators, what's important here is that the related models are optional.
-`reportsToId`, `reportsTo`, and `directReports` use Prisma's `?` syntax to indicate that they're optional, not required.
+`reportsToId`, `reportsTo`, and `directReports` use Prisma's `?` syntax to indicate that they're optional—not required.
+The Redwood generators may complain or fail if you try to force a requirement here.

 It's important because if you're at the top—say you're the President—then you don't have a `reportsTo`, and if you're just an Employee, then you don't have anyone that directly reports to you.

-The Redwood generators may complain or fail if you try to force a requirement here.
-If that happens, please set these to be optional.